Engjëll Hoti

-Engjëll Hoti (born 21 February 1998) is a Kosovan professional footballer who plays as a midfielder for Albanian club Partizani Tirana.
+Engjëll Hoti (born 26 February 1997) is an Albanian-Kosovan professional footballer who plays as a midfielder for TFF First League club Ümraniyespor.

 Club career

 Trepça '89

-On 1 February 2019, Hoti signed a one-year contract with Football Superleague of Kosovo club Trepça '89.
+On 1 February 2019, Hoti signed a one-year contract with Kosovo Superleague club Trepça '89.
 Nine days later, he made his debut with Trepça '89 in the 2018–19 Kosovar Cup quarter-finals against Prishtina after being named in the starting line-up.
 Six days after debut, he made his league debut in a 2–0 away defeat against Ferizaj after being named in the starting line-up.

 Llapi

-On 10 August 2020, Hoti signed a one-year contract with Football Superleague of Kosovo club Llapi and received squad number 16.
+On 10 August 2020, Hoti signed a one-year contract with Kosovo Superleague club Llapi and received squad number 16.
 On 23 September 2020, he was named as a Llapi substitute for the first time in a league match against Gjilani.
 His debut with Llapi came seven days later in a 1–3 home win against Ballkani after being named in the starting line-up.